 Because blockchain records are tamper-proof, electronic records cannot be improperly manipulated or forged.

-One of the major points of concern regarding e-signature is the fact that digital documents can be more easily accessible and altered than paper versions.
+One of the major points of concern regarding e-signature is the fact that 1) we can't verify the signer identity and 2) digital documents can be more easily accessible and altered than paper versions.
 This is something that a blockchain architecture, well designed, can address and even more if associated to a distributed file storage system which enables files to be sharded, encrypted and duplicated before to be stored in different places.

 On one hand, blockchain provides a high level of security that comes from the fact that an electronic document is not stored on a blockchain ledger and on the other hand, a distributed file storage system provides a high level of privacy because the document itself is encrypted and not stored in one place which makes it impossible to access even by the service provider.
 Only the document issuer and its signers have the ability to access the document while having the document signature history recorded in the blockchain ledger via the transaction fingerprints which are unique and immutable cryptographic sequences (the hashes) useless outside of the blockchain context but useful to prove that a document exist and when and by who it was signed.

-Governments in different countries (China can be considered as the most advanced) have already understood that blockchain technology will significantly influence both how attorneys and enterprises issue contracts, corporate filings, notarization, dispute resolution, and more… and how tax administrations and enterprises can take advantage of the new digital age by using, for example, an e-invoice system.
+Governments in different countries (China can be considered as the most advanced) have already understood that blockchain technology will significantly influence both how attorneys and enterprises issue contracts, corporate filings, notarization, dispute resolution, and more… and how tax administrations and enterprises can take advantage of the new digital age by using, for example, an e-invoice system also blockchain managed.